Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ### **14/04/2024:**
 - Added feature to arrange custom smart meter data into format required
 - Tidied up feature for custom meter data, enabling file path to be passed directly into Load class.
+- Further optimisations tested and added, full model runtime with all componenets currently 100ms +-20

 ### **13/04/2024:**
 - Added Battery and Inverter classes, updated existing classes to have more refinded parameters.